bramptonsouthwest/lego-robotics/README.md

 2. **Program driving base Movement:**
    - The driving base will continuously move forward until it detects a wall using the ultrasonic distance sensor.
 Upon detecting a wall, it will:
-     - Turn on the spot clockwise by 90 degrees.
+     - Turn on the spot counter-clockwise by 90 degrees.
      - Move forward again until it detects another wall.
      - Repeat these action until the driving base returns to its original position, then loop around the space once more